-- 521 GUITAR CHAMBER MUSIC Perequisite: Open to all upper class instrumentalists and vocalists.
+- GUITAR CHAMBER MUSIC - 1 credit Prerequisite: Open to all upper class instrumentalists and vocalists.
 Guitarists must have taken Guitar Ensemble, 7510:116.
 Study, coaching, and performance of major works for guitar with other instruments or voice.
-Major conducted ensemble for guitar majors. - 602 AKRON SYMPHONY CHORUS 1 credit Open to University and community members by audition.
+Major conducted ensemble for guitar majors. - AKRON SYMPHONY CHORUS 1 credit Open to University and community members by audition.
 Prospective members should con-tact School of Music two weeks before semester begins.
-Performs with Akron Symphony Orchestra. - 603 UNIVERSITY SYMPHONY ORCHESTRA 1 credit Membership by audition.
+Performs with Akron Symphony tact Schoo Orchestra. - UNIVERSITY SYMPHONY ORCHESTRA 603 1 credit Membership by audition.
 Organization devoted to study of orchestral literature.
 Full-length con-certs as well as special University appearances.
+Major conducted ensemble.

+SYMPHONIC BAND 604

-Major conducted ensemble. - 1 credit 604 SYMPHONIC BAND Membership by audition.
-The University Symphonic Band is the most select band at the University and performs the most demanding and challenging music available. - VOCAL CHAMBER ENSEMBLE 1 credit 605 Membership open to those enrolled in applied voice study.
-Coaching and rehearsal of solo and ensemble literature for voices from operatic, oratorio and lieder repertoires. - BRASS ENSEMBLE 1 credit Membership by audition.
+- fembership by audition.
+The University Symphonic Band is the most select band at the University and performs the most demanding and challenging music available 605 - VOCAL CHAMBER ENSEMBLE 1 credit Membership open to those enrolled in applied voice study.
+Coaching and rehearsal of solo and ensemble literature for voices from operatic, oratorio and lieder repertoires.

+606 BRASS ENSEMBLE

+- 1 credit Membership by audition.
 Study and performance of literature for brass ensemble from all periods of music history.
 Frequent public concerts.
-For advanced brass players. - STRING ENSEMBLE 607 Membership by auditing.
-In-depth study and performance of chamber music literature with special emphasis on string quartet and piano trio. - OPERA WORKSHOP 1 credit 608 Membership by audition.
+For advanced brass players. - STRING ENSEMBLE 607 1 credit Membership by auditing.
+In-depth study and performance of chamber music literature with special emphasis on string quartet and piano trio.

+OPERA WORKSHOP 608

+1 credit Membership by audition.
 Musical and dramatic group study of excerpts from operatic repertoire.
+Includes annual production of standard opera and/or contemporary chamber work with staging, costumes and scenery.

+609 PERCUSSION ENSEMBLE

-Includes annual production of standard opera and/or contemporary chamber work with staging, costumes ano scenery. - PERCUSSION ENSEMBLE 1 credit Membership by auditing.
-Study and performance of literature for various percussion groups; develops skill in ensemble performance. - WOODWIND ENSEMBLE 610 Membership by audition.
+1 credit Membership by auditing.
+Study and performance of literature for various percussion groups; develops skill in ensemble performance.
+1 credit

+WOODWIND ENSEMBLE

+Membership by audition.
 Study and performance of woodwind literature from all periods for various combinations of woodwinds.
-Develops performance skills and knowledge of woodwind literature - CHAMBER ORCHESTRA 1 credit 611 Membership by audition.
+Develops performance skills and knowledge of woodwind literature.

+CHAMBER ORCHESTRA

+1 credit Tradit Membership by audition.
 Organization designed to study for performance the substantial repertoire for small orchestra.
+Open to a student of advanced ability.

+614 KEYBOARD ENSEMBLE

-Open to a student of advanced ability. - KEYBOARD ENSEMBLE 1 credit Involves three hours a week of accompanying.
+Involves three hours a week of accompanying.
 Keyboard major required to enroll for at least three years.
 Music education major may substitute another musical organization for one year.
+JAZZ ENSEMBLE 615 1 credit performance.
+COLLEGIUM MUSICUM 1 credit Prerequisite: permission of instructor.
+A musical ensemble that performs music written before 617 1750 on copies of authentic instruments.

-JAZZ ENSEMBLE 1 credit 615 - Membership by audition.
+Membership by audition.
 Provides experience in jazz ensemble performance.
-A student is assumed to have knowledge of rudiments of music and some experience in jazz ensemble performance. - 1 credit COLLEGIUM MUSICUM Prerequisite: permission of instructor.
-A musical ensemble that performs music written before 1750 on copies of authentic instruments. - 1 credit SMALL ENSEMBLE-MIXED 618 Chamber Ensemble, Baroque Ensemble and Contemporary Music Ensemble.
+A student is assumed to have knowledge of rudiments of music and some experience in jazz ensemble

+618 SMALL ENSEMBLE-MIXED

+1 credit Chamber Ensemble, Baroque Ensemble and Contemporary Music Ensemble.
 Each is a group of diverse instruments which rehearses and performs a selected body of music.

-Courses of Instruction 121